Synchrotek/Synchrotek/README.md

 - 👋 Hello!
 I'm a beginner with a passion for code and creativity.

-- 🌱 Enthusiastic  about - *ᴡᴇʙ ᴅᴇᴠ, ᴍʟ, ɪᴏᴛ.*
+- 🌱 Enthusiastic  about - *webdev, backend, scalable architectures.*

 - 🚀 Explore all my projects [*Here*](https://github.com/Synchrotek?tab=repositories) and [***here***](https://github.com/ByteAstro?tab=repositories).